Get an EEC Professional Certification

 Work verification form

-You’ll need to complete a Verification of Work Experience or Practicum form and have your supervisor provide some details.
+You’ll need to complete a Verification of Work Experience or Practicum form and have your supervisor provide some details in the form.

 Download Verification of Work Experience or Practicum form (PDF)